yiays/YiaysCom/blog/articles/confession-bot-a-side-project.md

 ### Support the developer

-You can support this bot by [rating it on the top.gg discord bot list](https://top.gg/bot/562440687363293195)!
-Or by subscribing to ConfessionBot premium (returning soon…) - use `/premium` to learn more.
+You can support this bot by [rating it on the top.gg discord bot list](https://top.gg/bot/562440687363293195) or by subscribing to [ConfessionBot Premium](#premium-features).